 You can also find premium themes that are more customizable.

 Popular ones are Divi, Beaver Builder, and Elementor.
 These themes are some of the top used themes because they feature an easy to use drag-n-drop system that allows you to create a completely customizable site.
-I use Divi on both my sites because I want total control over the look of my sites.
+I use Divi on both my sites because I want total control over the look of them.
+(If you’d like to learn how to create a website using Divi, you’ll find one inside the Introvert VA Club.)

 You can also purchase beautiful themes from Bluchic.
 They have WordPress, Elementor, and Divi themes.